 - Text: Select to show a text that is integrated in the live view image and visible in all views, recordings and snapshots.
 You can enter your own text, and you can also include pre-configured modifiers to automatically show, for example, time, date, and frame rate. - : Click to add the date modifier %F to show yyyy-mm-dd. - Click to add the time modifier %X to show hh:mm:ss (24-hour clock). - Modifiers: Click to select any of the modifiers shown in the list to add them to the text box.
-For example, %a shows the day of the week. - Size: Select the desired font size.

-Appearance: Select the text color and background color, for example, white text on a black background

-Image: Select to show a static image superimposed over the video stream.
-You can use .bmp. .png. .ipeg. or .svg files.

-Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.
+For example, %a shows the day of the week. - Size: Select the desired font size. - Appearance: Select the text color and background color, for example, white text on a black background (default). - : Select the position of the overlay in the image. - Image: Select to show a static image superimposed over the video stream.
+You can use .bmp, .png, .jpeg, or .svg files.
+To upload an image, click Images.
+Before you upload an image, you can choose to: - Scale with resolution: Select to automatically scale the overlay image to fit the video resolution.